-When the University determines that layoffs of Nonexempt bargaining unit employees are necessary, a notice shall be given to the affected employee(s) and the Union at least ninety (90) days in advance of the effective date of such layoff or job abolishment.
+When the University determines that layoffs of Exempt bargaining unit employees are necessary, a notice shall be given to the affected employee(s) and the Union at least ninety (90) days in advance of the effective date of such layoff or job abolishment.
 Notice shall include the specific reason for the layoff and shall also include copies of the written recommendation and justification provided by the appropriate manager from the department or unit of layoff from which the layoff is to occur.
+Employees who have received notice of layoff shall have the option of having a Union representative present at subsequent meetings held to discuss available rights and services offered by the University.
 The University agrees to meet with the Union upon request, not later than fourteen (14) days after receipt of said request, to discuss the effect of the layoffs if there is a specific issue regarding effects raised by the Union and not covered by this Agreement.
 The University shall provide Layoff Guides to laid-off employees.